-- (34) EFRAG proposes that bifurcation should be retained at this stage for both assets and liabilities.
-We are of the opinion that the long term objective of a principles-based standard should be a single classification approach for hybrid contracts with financial hosts and agree in this respect with the direction of the IASB proposals to eliminate bifurcation of embedded derivatives for both assets and liabilities.
+- (34) We are of the opinion that the long term objective of a principles-based standard should be a single classification approach for hybrid contracts with financial hosts and agree in this respect with the direction of the IASB proposals to eliminate bifurcation of embedded derivatives for both assets and liabilities.
 This would avoid the complexity surrounding the concept of embedded derivatives. - (35) However, further considerations are needed before a final decision is taken as to whether embedded derivative requirements for a hybrid contract with a financial host are eliminated, for the following reasons: (1) we are concerned that the problematic "closely related" assessment in IAS 39 may merely be replaced with an equally difficult assessment of whether a hybrid contract has a "basic loan features", and (2) as long as the existing requirements for hybrid contracts with non-financial hosts remain in place, the accounting treatment of like transactions is not consistent, thus impairing comparability and giving rise to structuring opportunities. - (36) Moreover, the subject of embedded derivatives cannot be disassociated from the accounting treatment of own credit risk in liability measurement.
 The increase of the use of fair value since the whole instrument is to be fair valued could result in circumstances in which the results of the reporting entity are affected by changes in its own credit risk.
 To avoid or minimise such situation until the own credit risk treatment is resolved and to decrease the number of non-tradable financial liabilities at fair value, the bifurcation option could be currently retained for financial liabilities.
-This will not reduce the complexity in the short term, but it will allow for a more comprehensive debate around the classification and measurement of financial liabilities. - (37) We note that paragraph 28 of the EFRAG letter appears to imply that issued convertible bonds are bifurcated under IAS 39.
-We believe that this is incorrect: issued convertible bonds are considered hybrid instruments with an equity component.
-Since such hybrid instruments are not within the scope of the ED from the perspective of the issuer, we would suggest that EFRAG reconsiders the appropriateness of referring to convertible bonds in the context of financial liabilities. - (38) EFRAG believes that the bifurcation of embedded derivatives should be optional if it were to be retained and we agree with this view as far as it relates to liabilities.
+This will not reduce the complexity in the short term, but it will allow for a more comprehensive debate around the classification and measurement of financial liabilities.

+(37) Like EFRAG, we believe that the bifurcation of embedded derivatives should be optional if it were to be retained.
+We agree with this view as far as it relates to liabilities.